-Financing is always a concern, as hardly any business buyers have the financial capacity to write a check for the purchase price of a business.
+Financing is always a concern, as hardly any business buyer has the financial capacity to write a check for the purchase price of a business.
 If they did, they would most likely be living off of investment income rather than buying a business.

 These are five possible sources for business acquisition loans:

 – The SBA, through its approved lenders, provides business acquisition loans.
 The SBA does not make direct loans, but rather guarantees a portion of the loan that is made by the approved lender.
 It’s known as the SBA 7(a) program.
 Wells Fargo Bank is currently the top volume SBA lender nationally.

 The SBA route for a business acquisition loan is sometimes frustrating because of the time and detail that is involved.
 However, keep in mind that the SBA will approve loans that others have turned down and will usually approve them with a smaller down payment.
 In most cases, it’s worth the wait.

 FAMILY – Many times the older generation in a family will loan the down payment or the entire amount needed to a promising member of the family’s younger generation.
 If your family is willing to loan you the money, one word of advice is in order.
 Have a very clear understanding as to how the debt is to be handled and put it in writing in the form of a legal note.